ctools/ctools/doc/source/users/reference_manual/csmodelsois.rst

     Name of the file containing the energy bin definition.

 ``nxpix [integer]``
-    Number of cube bins in Right Ascension or Galactic longitude.
+    Number of map cube bins in Right Ascension or Galactic longitude.

 ``nypix [integer]``
-    Number of cube bins in Declination or Galactic latitude.
+    Number of map cube bins in Declination or Galactic latitude.

 ``binsz [real]``
     Image scale (in degrees/pixel).